 Harley’s Hope Foundation helps low income families keep pets in their existing homes.
 They primarily provide financial assistance for major veterinary care and emergency foster care.
 HHF does not pay existing vet expenses and bills.

-Your Harley’s Hope Foundation application must include the diagnosis, treatment plan, and prognosis from your vet clinic.
+Your Harley’s Hope Foundation application must include your nearby vet clinic’s diagnosis, treatment plan, and prognosis.
 The prognosis should be strong for them to consider providing financial assistance for your sick pet.

 Website: Harley’s Hope Foundation